 It is essential to have all the necessary cleaning equipment, tools and products on hand, and to restock these before they run out.
 Tools should be available to make the cleaning process more convenient and more effective.
 Things like mops, paper towels, disinfectants, and various cleaning products must always be stored inside the warehouse.

 Your staff should be properly trained so that they know how to clean the warehouse and maintain proper hygiene onsite.
-They will also learn about the safety rules and personal health care, as well as learning the proper use of cleaning equipment and products.
+During a OHS course online (Occupational Health and Safety) they will also learn about the safety rules and personal health care, as well as learning the proper use of cleaning equipment and products.
 Make sure that training is ongoing so that your staff is kept up to date with the latest cleaning and hygiene rules and regulations.

 In summary, here are some of the essential things you should do to maintain proper workplace hygiene: